acltc/oop/readme.md

   a.
 In your opinion, what advantages does oop_todo have over procedural_todo?
   b.
 In your opinion, what advantages does procedural_todo have over oop_todo?

-5. Let's add some more functionality to our application (the OOP version).
-Inside task.rb, add a new method called toggle_complete! that will do the following: If the task is currently marked as complete, it will now be marked as incomplete, and if it is currently marked as incomplete, it will now be marked as complete.
-Test this functionality by adding more code to oop_todo.rb
+Let's add some more functionality to our application (the OOP version)!

+5. Add a new method to Task called toggle_complete! that will do the following: If the task is currently marked as complete, it will now be marked as incomplete, and if it is currently marked as incomplete, it will now be marked as complete.
+Test this functionality by adding more code to oop_todo.rb.

-6. Let's add even more functionality to our application (the OOP version).
+6. Add another method to List called number_of_incomplete_tasks which will return the number of incomplete tasks in the list.

+7. Add another method to List called delete_complete_tasks which will delete all complete tasks from the list.

+8.
   a.
 Tasks should be able to be assigned a priority from 1 to 10.
 10 indicates the highest level priority, while 1 indicates the lowest level priority.
 A task should also have a method called priority so that you can check what the priority of the task is.
 Modify task.rb so that this is all possible, and test it out using oop_todo.
   b.
 Now, let's make it so that we can see all the tasks of a list in order of priority highest to lowest.
 Add a method to List call sort_by_priority that will return an array of task names, sorted by priority highest to lowest.
-You may have to look up the 'sort' method on arrays.

-7. Add another method to List called delete_complete_tasks which will delete all complete tasks from the list.
+(Hint: The 'sort' method available to arrays is your friend).